istio/istio.io/content/en/news/releases/1.10.x/announcing-1.10.3/index.md

 {{< relnote >}}

-# Changes
+## Changes

 - **Fixed** a bug where wildcard hosts were incorrectly added even when a `Sidecar` resource only specified particular hosts.  ([Issue #33387](https://github.com/istio/istio/issues/33387))

 - **Fixed** a bug where setting the `retryRemoteLocalities` on a `VirtualService` would produce configuration that Envoy would reject.  ([Issue #33737](https://github.com/istio/istio/issues/33737))

-- **Improved** the `meshConfig.defaultConfig.proxyMetadata` field to do a deep merge when overriden rather than replacing all values.
+- **Improved** the `meshConfig.defaultConfig.proxyMetadata` field to do a deep merge when overridden rather than replacing all values.